Jobs

 5. Your preferred end date or date range.

 We will contact the most qualified applicants to schedule a 15-30 minute introductory phone interview.
 Some applicants will then be offered an in-person and/or a working interview.
-Working interviews will be paid and be followed by a reference check.
-All applications are reviewed on a rolling basis until the position is filled.
+Working interviews will be paid and followed by a reference check.
+Applicants are reviewed on a rolling basis until the position is filled.

 Two Farmers Farm is an equal opportunity employer and we welcome applications from all people regardless of race, color, religion, sex, gender, sexual orientation, national origin, age, disability or genetic information.